 - Limiting your exposure to news coverage about the war

 Though service members typically earn additional pay while deployed for war in the form of hazardous duty pay, family separation pay, or tax-free income depending on location, the financial strain of the at-home spouse needing to stay home to care for children or other family members can have an impact on the family finances.
-Most military installations offer budgeting help pre- and post-deployment, helping families to avoid additional stress caused by financial problems resulting from the deployment.
+Most military installations offer budgeting help during pre and post-deployment periods, helping families to avoid additional stress caused by financial problems resulting from the deployment.

 Research published by the National Institutes of Health suggests that military members without financial strain may have an easier time recovering from a deployment to a war zone.

-Contrary to what many people may think, the stress of a deployment doesn't end the moment the military member returns home.
-The National Council on Family Relations urges military families to recognize that reintegration can be difficult in spite of the happiness of the military member's return.
+Contrary to what many people may think, the stress of deployment doesn't end the moment the military member returns home.
+Military families must recognize that reintegration can be difficult in spite of the happiness of the military member's return.
 Family roles must be reestablished as the family learns to function once again with the military member present.

-Service members serving at war time may additionally have to deal with the effects of Post-Traumatic Stress Disorder (PTSD), making it even more difficult to adjust to life back home.
+Service members serving at wartime may additionally have to deal with the effects of Post-Traumatic Stress Disorder (PTSD), making it even more difficult to adjust to life back home.
 PTSD can be a potentially serious mental health issue and should be treated promptly and effectively.
+One study looked at some 60,000 veterans who served in Iraq and Afghanistan.
+Of those service members, 13.5% of them screened positive for PTSD.
 The U.S. Department of Veterans Affairs says that families are negatively affected by a military member's PTSD, and therefore this is a family issue as opposed to something the service member should deal with on his or her own.

 Though it is difficult to think positively about a family member heading off to war, potentially positive aspects can help deal with the stress of deployment: